aieshwarya-davis/Assessment-of-Revenue-Tool-Dashboard/README.md

 ## World-Database-App

-This repository is dedicated to design an R Shiny App for the World Revenue Longitudinal Database dashboard.
+This repository is dedicated to design an R Shiny App for the World Revenue Longitudinal Database.

 The r code contains the ui and server code to construct the app and the respository also contains the WoRLD database produced by the IMF.